Zeus-Eternal/AI-Karen/docs/extension_management_tutorial.md

    Set the environment variable `KAREN_ENABLE_EXTENSIONS=true` before starting the web UI.
 This will replace the plugin sidebar with the new Extension Manager.

 2. **Browse extensions**

     Open the navigation sidebar and select **Extensions**.
 Categories and breadcrumbs help you drill down to specific providers, models and settings.

+   The system now pre-registers **CopilotKit** as a provider.
+It will appear in the list and requires an API key before use.

 3. **Install from marketplace**